1984 Louisiana World Exposition

-The 1984 Louisiana World Exposition was a World's Fair held in New Orleans, Louisiana, United States.
-It was held 100 years after the city's earlier World's Fair, the World Cotton Centennial in 1884.
-It opened on Saturday, May 12, 1984, and ended on Sunday, November 11, 1984.
-Its theme was "The World of Rivers—Fresh Waters as a Source of Life".
+The 1984 Louisiana World Exposition was a world's fair held in New Orleans, Louisiana, United States.
+It was held 100 years after the city's earlier world's fair, the World Cotton Centennial in 1884.
+The fair was held from May 12 to November 11, 1984, and adopted the theme "The World of Rivers: Fresh Water as a Source of Life," showcasing the vital role of freshwater systems.